csula/cs2013-spring-2017/README.md

 - **2/1/2017** Source code has been added.

 - **2/7/2017** I am really sick today -- cannot make it to class.
-Therefore, cl ass is canceled.
+Therefore, class is canceled.
 Please discuss on the gitter if you have questions.

+- **2/16/2017** Please review the updated homework 1 write up for the last part.